martinwheatman/JusTalk/README.md

 # JusTalk - A Vocal Web Driver

-JusTalk is an *experimental* keyword interpreter which is directed at Web intereaction.
+JusTalk is an *experimental* keyword interpreter, directed at Web interaction.
-These keywords help the user invoke the actions of a browser.
+These keywords drive the actions of a browser.
 In keeping with Speech Act Theory, there are felicitous, informative replies to reassure the user that the appropriate action has been performed.
-In some ways is it like Terry Winograd's Blocks World program, [SHRDLU](https://en.wikipedia.org/wiki/SHRDLU), but it interacts with a web page of widgets rather than a tray of blocks.
+It is like a Blocks World program, [SHRDLU](https://en.wikipedia.org/wiki/SHRDLU), but interacting with a webpage-of-widgets, rather than a tray-of-blocks.
-Specifically, interaction is with the Document Object Model.
-This means that it is not necessarily interacting with the web page HTML, but with the document as built.
+Specifically, interaction is with the Document Object Model, you are not interacting with the webpage HTML, but with the live document.
 Much of the code, therefore, is aimed at working around the document as injected by the web page, and by the visual elements of layout: e.g. ignoring the header and footer code!

+## Latest!
+Phonetic spelling, e.g.: click on mail spelt mike alpha lima echo radio button

+Because we have no power over what the speech-to-text software is going to hear, we need to be able to specify what spelling we want.
+This currently uses the British phonetic alphabet:

+                        "alpha",   "bravo",  "charlie", "delta",  "echo",   "foxtrot",
+                        "hotel",   "golf",   "india",   "juliet", "kilo",   "lima",
+                        "mike",  "november", "oscar",   "romeo",  "sierra", "tango",
+                        "uniform", "victor", "whiskey", "xray",   "yankie", "zulu"

-## To install:
+## To install JusTalk:

 Go to the [JusTalk Chrome Extension webpage](https://chrome.google.com/webstore/search/enguage?h1=en), and add it to your browser.